A-Dex Prism (Portfolio Risk Management System)

 Prism holdings based style analysis reports the exposure of the fund and benchmark to the composite growth, liquidity, momentum, quality and value styles.
 These composite exposures are simply equally weighted averages of their subcomponents.

-The liquidity factor is represented by market cap. and the median value traded over the last 5 months (mvalue).
 All style exposures have been standardised to have a median of zero and standard deviation of one within each month, thereby making degrees of exposure comparable across styles.

 Prism utilises the Brinson approach to its holdings based attribution analysis.
 Composite fund of funds and benchmarks can be analysed.